Te Kete Ipurangi Navigation:

 In this session students extend on the work they did with triangles in the previous session, to generalise the rule and to see that it applies to all shapes, not just triangles.

-Begin the session by going over the rules found in the previous session.
-Students should now attempt Copymaster 2 leading to Pick’s rule.
-Again you should bring the class back together after each question to ensure that they are on the right track.
+2. Distribute Copymaster 2 and have students attempt the problems.
+Bring the class back together after each question to ensure that they are on the right track.
 Students should quickly see that the rules they found for triangles apply here for any polygon.
 They should still be thorough in testing for different numbers of inside posts.
 Challenge them to find a polygon which doesn’t follow the rules.
 Some discussion and support may be required to answer Question 4.
 The rule for any number of inside posts and any number of boundary posts is A=1/2 b+i-1 (Pick’s rule).
-Ask students draw their own irregular polygons on dotted paper and compute the area as in session 2 and also by Pick’s rule A=1/2 b+i-.1 Students should compare their answers in pairs.
-If they are different they should endeavour to self-correct by detecting whether the error is in finding the area or in their calculation.

 Session 5